 Here at Venminder, we specialize in reviewing all types of documentation for our clients.
 These include reviews of financials, contracts, SOC reports, policy and program documentation and business continuity and disaster recovery plans.
 Each review is performed by a subject matter expert in each category.
 Your organization should be reviewing these same documents or outsourcing the help to experts, if needed.

 Based on the many reviews we’ve conducted, we have created a list of common red flags as items to be aware of when performing your own assessments.

 Here are several red flags to watch out for:

-- BCP/DRP never tested in any way
+- BCP/DRP were never tested

 - A vendor who stores personally identifiable information (PII) and doesn’t have an executive overview of a penetration test available